Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

 - Heat oil in a pot over medium-high heat.
 Brown pork on all sides.
 Work in batches if needed.
 Spoon out excess oil.

 - Lower heat to medium.
 Add garlic and onion and cook until softened.
-Stir in peppercorns, bay leaves, and chilies (if using).
+Add peppercorns, bay leaves, and chilies (if using).

 - Return pork to the pot.
 Add soy sauce, vinegar, sugar, and ¼ cup water.
-Bring to a boil, then simmer for about 30 minutes, adding water if it gets dry.
+Bring to a boil, then simmer for about 30 minutes.
+Add more water as needed.

-- Pour in coconut milk and simmer uncovered for 15-20 minutes, until pork is tender and sauce lightly coats the meat.
+- Add coconut milk and simmer for 15-20 minutes, until pork is tender and sauce lightly coats the meat.

 - Taste and adjust seasoning.
 Serve hot with rice.